 This also might mean that there’s little or no research to back up any claims.
 Be aware, these are minimum standards too, so it’s just a starting point.

-3 Give your dog enough moisture, and know its role when calculating the percentage of protein
+3 Provide enough moisture, and know its role when calculating the percentage of protein

 If you don’t know what that really means, it might look like canned dog food is a waste of money.
 The reason most canned dog food brands have much less crude protein is because they have more moisture than dry kibble.

 More moisture is a good thing for dogs, because prey animals are about 70 percent water (just like humans).
 That means wet dog food is closer to what our now domesticated canines evolved to eat, and there might be more meat than you think.

 To judge dry and wet dog food on an even playing field, we need to divide by the percentage of the dry matter, then multiply by 100 to get the percentage of protein without the water.